3D Hand Pose Estimation in Everyday Egocentric Images: Method

 \section{Method}

 \seclabel{method}

-We present a novel approach, \name, for 3D hand pose estimation from egocentric images in the wild.
+We present \name, a new system for 3D hand pose estimation from egocentric images in the wild.
 We build on top of ArcticNet-SF~\cite{Fan2023CVPR} and FrankMocap~\cite{rong2020frankmocap}.
-Given a crop around a hand and associated camera intrinsics, \name predicts the 3D hand shape, its articulation, and global pose \wrt the camera.
-We adopt MANO~\cite{romero2017embodied} to represent the 3D hand, parameterized by shape $\beta$ and angles of articulation $\art$ for 15 hand joints. \name uses a neural network to predict $\beta$, $\art$ and the global pose $\pose$ of the root joint.
+Given a crop around a hand and associated camera intrinsics, \name predicts the 3D hand shape as MANO~\cite{romero2017embodied} parameters, shape $\beta$ and pose $\theta$. $\theta$ consists of angles of articulation $\art$ for 15 hand joints and the global pose $\pose$ of the root joint in the camera coordinate system. \name is trained using both lab (\arctic, \assembly) and in-the-wild (\epicb, \ego) datasets with different sources of supervision. \Figref{model} provides an overview of our model.
+Next, we describe each component of \name in detail.

-\Figref{model} provides an overview of our model.
-Our network operates on crops around hands.
-We use a ResNet50~\cite{He2016CVPR} backbone pretrained on ImageNet to obtain a $7\times 7 \times 2048$ feature representation for the hand crop.
-We process this feature map through 3 convolutional and 2 linear layers to map into a $2048$-dimensional feature vector.
-This is passed to a HMR~\cite{kanazawa2018learning} decoder to predict the hand parameters: shape $\beta$, articulation $\art$, and global pose $\pose$.

-Our contribution lies in the use of (1) intrinsics-aware positional encoding (\camenc~\cite{anonymous2023ambiguity}) to input information about the position of the hand crop in the visual field, and (2) auxiliary sources of supervision to train the model on in-the-wild data where 3D ground truth is not available.